movestore/movestore.github.io/publish_workflow.md

 You can include one or several instances of your Workflow in a publication.
 Please name each of those with a meaningful title as well as enrich it with a description.
 You can use this description to let people know how each of your instance configurations differ from one another.

 #### Workflow contributors (people)
 List the names and affiliations of all authors and other contributors to the Workflow.
-Each person can have one or more different roles.
+Each person can have one or more different [roles](appspec.md#People).

 #### Workflow funding
 Please list the funding sources that have supported you while developing your Workflow.

 #### Workflow references
 Please list all main references that you have used and will need for further work with your Workflow publication.
+See [here](appsepc.md#References) for possible Referece types.

 #### License
 Chose a license under which you want to share/publish your Workflow and which users of it must abide to.
 See our [recommendations](license.md) as help for your selection.